Yoshi (video game): Development

 Yoshi was the first collaboration between developer Game Freak and publisher Nintendo.
-Nintendo had previously passed on Game Freak's request for publishing its first title, Mendel Palace for the NES.
+Nintendo had previously passed on publishing Game Freak's first title, Mendel Palace for the NES.
 After the smaller company incorporated and began work on its second release, Smart Ball for the SNES, Nintendo made Game Freak the offer to develop Yoshi.
 It was suggested by Tsunekazu Ishihara, an associate of Game Freak co-founder Satoshi Tajiri, that they develop smaller games like Yoshi in order to give the company the financial backing to eventually realize its larger-scale project, the RPG series Pokémon.
 Yoshi was developed in six months with Tajiri as its director.
-Ken Sugimori came up with gameplay concept.
-Ishihara and Nintendo alumnus Shigeru Miyamoto served as producers.
+Ken Sugimori came up with the gameplay concept.
+Ishihara and Yoshi creator Shigeru Miyamoto served as producers.
 Tajiri explained that it was during the development of Yoshi that he learned the "wave" design of game difficulty in which the player is presented with an easy stage directly after a challenging one to allow them to savor their accomplishment.
 Junichi Masuda composed the game's music and sound.
 Masuda stated that he spent an extensive amount of time programming the movement of the game's menu items to its music.
 Game Freak had also wanted to add in a realistic-sounding Yoshi voice, but Nintendo disapproved of it.
+In 2024, a prototype of an unreleased Nintendo DS remake was discovered as part of the October 2024 Game Freak leak, hidden in the source code of Pokémon Black and White; evidence led some to believe that the prototype may have been based on an unreleased Super Famicom version.

 Release

+Yoshi was released in Japan for the Famicom and Game Boy on December 14, 1991.

-The NES version of Yoshi was made available for purchase on the Virtual Console service.
-The first one is for the Wii in 2007.
+The NES version of Yoshi was made available for purchase on the Virtual Console for the Wii in 2007.
 The game was then re-released on September 1, 2011, as a downloadable title on the Nintendo 3DS, available only to members of the Nintendo Ambassador program.
 Yoshi was made available for purchase in the Nintendo eShop on August 22, 2012, in Japan, on February 21, 2013, in North America and on May 2, 2013, in Europe.
 It was also released for the Wii U on June 12, 2013, as the part of the 30th anniversary of the Famicom with the price of 30 cents which become the regular price starting on July 12, 2013.
-Yoshi was also released on Nintendo's new NES online subscription service through Nintendo Switch Online on September 18, 2018.
+The NES version was also released via the Nintendo Classics service on September 18, 2018.